 Plant bulbs as soon after purchasing as possible.
 Bulbs left for a period may dry out.

-Once the soil is prepared you can begin planting the bulbs.
-The best time to plant is during the fall, a couple of weeks before your first predicted frost dates.
-Planting now allows the bulbs time to establish themselves, and their root system, before flowering in the spring.
+Once the soil is prepared you can begin planting the bulbs of the Asiatic Lilies.
+The best time to plant Asiatic Lilies is during the fall, a couple of weeks before your first predicted frost dates.
+Planting now allows the lily bulbs time to establish themselves, and their root system, before flowering in the spring.
 The asiatic lily also requires a winter chill in order to produce large flowers.

 If you live in an area that suffers from harsh winters plant the bulbs in early spring.
 While flower production may not be as bountiful in the first year, spring planting gives the bulbs time to establish themselves before the winter comes.
 You will need to provide some winter protection to the bulbs in the fall.